-Back when Greenbrier County and the country were both young, Samuel Hart and his mare, Betsy, cut quite a figure around the thriving county-seat town of Lewisburg.
-Betsy had outrun every horse in a county, which was already becoming famous for its horses, and things were getting rather dull for Sam because no one would even try to race against him anymore.
+When Greenbrier County and the country were both young, Samuel Hart and his mare, Betsy, cut quite a figure around the thriving county-seat town of Lewisburg.
+Betsy had outrun every horse in a county that was already becoming famous for its horses, and things were getting rather dull for Sam because no one would even try to race against him anymore.

 Sam also had a group of rowdy friends who did their best to get him to challenge the stranger to a race, and, finally, he did so, though he did not believe there was any horse that could beat Betsy in a dead heat.

 The stranger apparently thought differently, and bet Sam $100 to his $50 that his horse was the better of the two, so Sam took up the challenge, adding carelessly, "You're getting the short end of it, but if I lose you may have my soul."

 The stranger laughed at the remark and said, "I shall remember that."

 Sam had an intended, whose name was Sarah, and, when she heard of the race, she did her best to persuade her suitor not to risk his soul against a man about whom he knew nothing.
 Like many arrogant youngsters, though, he paid her good advice no mind, and the next morning he was ready to ride.